 This information is intended as a guide only.
 Contact SFE for more details.

 Access to Higher Education, Art and Design Foundation Studies Pre- Degree Diploma, Level 4 Education and Training, Level 4 Therapeutic Counselling

 24+ Advanced Learning Loan

-If you are aged 24 or over and want to study on Access to Higher Education Diploma, Art and Design Foundation Studies (Pre-degree Diploma) or a Higher Apprenticeship, you will need to pay for the cost of your course.
+If you are aged 24 or over and want to study these courses you will need to pay for the cost of your course.

 The minimum loan amount is £300.
 If you take out a loan you can take out the maximum amount to cover your fee or you can pay all or part of the fee yourself.
 At enrolment you will be asked to pay the difference between the loan and the full fee.

 Learners who take a 24+ Advanced Learning Loan for an Access to Higher Education course and then go on to complete a degree will have their loan for the Access course written off.

 For impartial financial advice visit The Money Advice Service website.